softwareconstruction240/softwareconstruction/spelling-corrector/spelling-corrector.md

 ## Motivation

-The propose of writing the `Spelling Corrector` is to give you experience with writing a small Java program before we jump into the larger `Chess` project.
+The purpose of writing the `Spelling Corrector` is to give you experience with writing a small Java program before we jump into the larger `Chess` project.
 If you understand everything that the `Spelling Corrector` teaches and can write it in the time limit required by the exam, then you should feel confident that you will be successful with the rest of the class.

 ## Concepts